awalmer/awalmer/README.md

 - 👋 Hi, I’m @awalmer ~ Aura (Auralee) Walmer
-- 👀 I’m interested in Data Science, Music, Sonification, Art, Information Design, Storytelling, Machine Learning, and Acoustic Ecology.
+- 👀 I’m interested in Data Science, Music, Sonification, Art, Information Design, Storytelling, Journalism, Machine Learning, and Acoustic Ecology.
 - 🌱 I'm currently working as a research fellow with the Reynolds Journalism Institute, and as a data curator with the University of Michigan.
 - 📫 How to reach me ~ submit a contact form on my website, www.aurawalmer.com/connect